2015 Houston Astros season: September—October

 Hank Conger hit his second grand slam of the season on September 4, while Collin McHugh delivered 7 2/3 innings with seven hits allowed and six strikeouts as the Astros defeated the Minnesota Twins, 8–0.
 Conger's slam was his tenth home run of the season, giving the Astros with ten players with at least as many.
 This broke the franchise record of 9 set in 2000, and was one short of the major league record set by the 2004 Detroit Tigers.

 On September 11, Altuve doubled off Jered Weaver at Angel Stadium to procure his 800th career hit.
 Playing in his 647th career game, Altuve overtook César Cedeño for fastest in club history to the milestone, who did so in 707 games.
 Down to his final strike in the ninth and 3–0 deficit to the Angels on September 13, Preston Tucker hit a solo home run.
 Springer tripled just beyond a diving right fielder Kole Calhoun and scored on Altuve's bloop single.
 Correa then reached as his ground ball stuck inside of Taylor Featherston's glove, setting up pinch hitter Jed Lowrie for a three-run home that also eluded Calhoun's reach and landed into the right-field seats.
 Lowrie's home run capped the Astros' five-run 9th inning rally off AL saves leader Huston Street (3–3) for a 5–3 victory, evading a four-game losing streak while also battling the Angels for a wild-card berth.

+Evan Gattis celebrates with a teammate during a game against the New York Yankees.

 The Astros, having led the AL West since July 28, lost to the Rangers in a walk-off on September 15, who overtook the Astros for sole possession of first place for the first time all season.
 The Astros lost in the eighth inning or later to Texas for the second consecutive night, and dropped their fifth straight overall to the Rangers, resulting in a road record of 29–44.

 Keuchel tossed seven strong innings on September 27 to lead a 4–2 over Texas and improved to 19–8, including to 15–0 at home.
 He struck out 10, allowed two hits and one run.
 One strikeout set the club record for strikeouts for a left-hander when he fanned Mike Napoli in the first inning and ended the game with 213.
 Mike Cuellar had 203 for Houston in 1967.
 Chris Carter homered off Ross Ohlendorf to up the score 3–1.
 Pinch runner Carlos Gómez stole second base and scored on a passed ball in the eighth to up Houston's advantage to 4–2.